 The trend with $N_\mathrm{ov}$ is more complex as it is related to the impact of the neutrons released by the \iso{13}C nuclei early during the AGB evolution when the star is relatively cool and not all the \iso{13}C nuclei burn during the radiative interpulse period.
-The left-over \iso{13}C nuclei are ingested in the following thermal pulse \citep[see also discussion in][]{lugaro14Zr}, where they release a neutron flux with higher densities and lower number of free neutrons than in the case when the \iso{13}C nuclei burn radiatively.
-This is because the \iso{13}C burns faster, as the tempearure are higher, but together with \iso{14}N, which is also ingested both from the H-burning ashes and the top region of the partial mixing zone, and it is a neutron poison via the \iso{14}N(n,p)\iso{14}C reaction.
+The left-over \iso{13}C nuclei are ingested in the following thermal pulse \citep[see also discussion in][]{lugaro14Zr}, where they produce a neutron flux with higher densities and fewer free neutrons than in the case when the \iso{13}C nuclei burn radiatively.
+This is because the \iso{13}C burns faster, as the temperatures are higher, but together with \iso{14}N, which is also ingested both from the H-burning ashes and the top region of the partial mixing zone, and it is a neutron poison via the \iso{14}N(n,p)\iso{14}C reaction.
 These ingestion events favour the production of the first peak relative to the second peak, resulting in higher $\varepsilon$\iso{96}Zr/$\varepsilon$\iso{148}Nd ratios.
-Some examples of its results are shown in Figure~\ref{fig:evolution}, where it is clear that the $N_\mathrm{ov}$ parameter strongly controls this effect.
-This is expected, as higher $N_\mathrm{ov}$ result in the third dredge-up to occur at lower core masses, therefore, the partial mixing zone and the \iso{13}C pocket will also occur at lower core masses, when the star is cooler, thus favouring \iso{13}C ingestions.
+Some example results are shown in Figure~\ref{fig:evolution}, where it is clear that the $N_\mathrm{ov}$ parameter strongly controls this effect.
+This is expected, as higher $N_\mathrm{ov}$ results in the third dredge-up occurring at lower core masses, therefore, the partial mixing zone and the \iso{13}C pocket will also occur at lower core masses, when the star is cooler, thus favouring \iso{13}C ingestions.
 The models with the highest $N_\mathrm{ov}$ retain the memory of these events until the end of the evolution and therefore have higher ratios in general.
 This effect is more prominent at higher metallicities, as the star is generally cooler, and for smaller $M_{\rm mixed}$ because the \iso{13}C-rich region is located closer to the top of the He-rich region, therefore, at lower temperatures.